 Start-ups will only be invited to present at the Company Presentation event if there is a realistic chance of securing funding from HBA.

-If you are successful at interview, you will be invited to present at the next meeting of members as one of up to five (S)EIS approved businesses to present.
+If an entrepreneur is successful at interview, they will be invited to present at the next quarterly Company Presentations event as one of up to five (S)EIS approved businesses to present.